JulianusAurelius/Syneural-Website/Syneural/readme.txt

 Profile --
 Profile1 (General) && Profile2 (Finance) && Profile3 (Blend) -
     All the profile pages are more or less the same.
 I have a lot of work to do to make it more user friendly.
-    However, the noteable features here are that you can specifically choose any information you want to modify, click on that, and JS will change it to the appropriate input type, and add a submit button.
+    However, the notable features here are that you can specifically choose any information you want to modify, click on that, and JS will change it to the appropriate input type, and add a submit button.